Cisco-Talos/mutiny-fuzzer/readme.md

 changed to that of any of the exceptions in `mutiny_classes/mutiny_exceptions.py` as needed, allowing tailoring of crash detection and error correction.

+### Testing
+Testing is implemented using python's [unittest](https://docs.python.org/3/library/unittest.html) library.
+To run the full test suite, you can use the following command from the projects root directory

+`python3 -m unittest tests/units/*test.py`